Pirate FlagPirates and PrivateersPirate Flag

 PIRATES!

 To be more precise, the pirate king, his wife, and his two sons, along with all the members of their crews, board the cruise ship, steal all the treasure, and lock the passengers in their staterooms.
 Well, almost all.
 Emily realizes that Aaron has vanished and fearing he’s in trouble, she sneaks out of her cabin to search for him.
 That’s how she happens to overhear the pirate king discussing a contest with his sons, Noah and Sam.
 Noah, who is arrogant and seems to do no wrong, has won the first round.
-Sam had been in the lead, until his mother realized the present he gave her – Emily’s mother’s necklace – has a mermaid on it!
+Sam was in the lead, until his mother realizes the present he gives her (Emily’s mother’s necklace) has a mermaid on it!
 His dad goes ballistic, and Emily realizes that the pirates hate mermaids.
 Which doesn’t bode well for her if they learn her secret.
 She also discovers why Noah has snatched Aaron.
 He’s familiar with Halflight Castle, which gives Noah an advantage in the next round of the contest.
 The ultimate prize is Trident’s Treasure, and once they find it for their father, he will retire and the winner will become the new pirate king.

 Home